jcotney17/Hello-World/README.md

 Hi!

 I've written code in the past and even taken several classes.
-I may end up doing this professionally.
+I may end up doing this professionally, in some capacity.